 The consequence is that there must be a world of perfect and unchanging (immutable) forms, which he called the World of Forms.
 It is not a distant or other world – it is the true reality.
 What we see (the world of particulars/appearances) is not the true reality.
 Everything we experience is a vague shadow of what it really is; a perfect form.

-Mathematical knowledge could come from experience.
+Furthermore we could add to Hume’s point that mathematical knowledge could come from experience.
 The slave boy may not have had any mathematical training, but he had seen shapes of objects in his life – thereby gaining concepts of shape and geometry from experience.
 This gave him a basic conceptual understanding that Socrates’ questioning brought out and clarified.